 GPS Automation Failures on the Halo Wireless Fence

-There have been many reports out there that the GPS aspect of the collar, on the original version, is unreliable.
+There have been many reports out there that the GPS aspect of the collar, on the original and currently updated version, is unreliable.
 We are concerned that the collar is correcting dogs inappropriately.

 Or imagine if the dog is running towards the boundary (and perhaps even traffic), and the GPS thinks the dog is right next to you…